 Dillahunt Softball Field: The official title of the field where students play softball, it is named for Betty Doughman Dillahunt, a 1946 graduate who taught, coached, and served as the director of women's athletics for 36 years.
-It is located north of W. McCreight Avenue.
+Located north of W. McCreight Avenue, its address is 1291 N. Yellow Springs St.